Structural/structural.github.io/_posts/0-01-01-legibility-facebook.markdown

 says we all still hate it?

 <aside data-note-id="rimshot"><p>
-And airplane food, what's up with that!?
+And airplane food, what's up with that, am I right?
 </p></aside>

 <aside data-note-id="venkat"><p>